truenas/middleware/docs/userguide/freenas_intro.rst

 * The Linux jail templates have been removed as they were too experimental and limited to 32-bit.
 Instead, use the VirtualBox template, which installs a web-based instance of phpVirtualBox, and use that to install the desired Linux distro or any other operating system.

+* The various FreeBSD jail templates have been replaced with one FreeBSD template to reduce confusion in knowing which template to use.

 * Plugins and Jails now support DHCP configuration for IPv4 and IPv6.
 This should resolve most software connectivity issues when the network contains a DHCP server.